-Threshing: how grain and straw used to be separated at harvest
+Threshing: how grain and straw were separated at harvest

-To start the threshing, the threshing machine was driven as close as possible to where the corn had been stacked.
-In fact the original siting of the stack had to allow for all the placing of this equipment, usually near a field gate.
+The thresher was placed as close as possible to where the crop had been stacked after cutting.
+In fact the original siting of the stack had to allow for all the placing of the equipment, usually near a field gate.

-The threshing mchine was powered by a belt from a traction engine.
-The belt needed a twist in it to stay on, but in museums, set up presumably by people who never saw a threshing machine in action, it is often displayed without the twist.
+The threshing machine was powered by a belt from a traction engine.
 The belt was long and it whirled round at head height, so everyone was expected to keep clear.
-There was no health and safety.
+There were no health and safety precautions.

-The remaining straw was ejected from the other end of the machine onto the ground where it was pitched onto a cart to be carried away for various uses or for storing.
-Later models bound the straw into bales.
+The remaining straw was ejected from the other end of the machine.
+The ejected straw was frequently caught by an escalator which fed it to a new stack or left on the ground to be pitched onto a cart and carried away for various uses or storing.

-Threshing was a source of great fun with the traction engine's smoking chimney, puffing pistons, and majestic drive wheels which ran a huge belt to the threshing machine which was even bigger than the traction engine.
+Threshing was a source of great fun with the traction engine's smoking chimney, puffing pistons and majestic drive wheel linked via a huge belt to the threshing machine.
+It was even bigger than the traction engine.

-Threshing had to be done on dry corn.
-This needed to be some time after the corn was cut.
-As threshing machines were so expensive, few farmers could afford to buy their own.
-So a single threshing machine was hired out locally from farm to farm which meant that the time of a farm's threshing depended on both the weather and the availability of the machine.
+Threshing was often sometime after cutting.
+Because threshing machines were so expensive, few farmers could afford to buy their own.
+So a single machine was hired out locally from farm to farm, which meant that the time of a farm's use depended on both the weather and the availability of the machine.

 Fortunately because the need for grain was not confined to harvest time, threshing could take place at any time of the year, particularly at less busy times.
-This meant that the sheaves had to be stored in 'haystacks' or barns until threshed.
-Then they were threshed inside the barns, which was excessively dusty.
+This meant that the sheaves had to be stored in stacks or barns.
+Then they were processed inside the barns, which was excessively dusty.

 Dust and vermin and how workers coped

-The vermin in the stack prior to threshing
+The vermin in the stack waiting to be processed

 I was one of a number of young lads armed with clubs surrounding the stack as its contents were removed for threshing.
 It was our job to eradicate any vermin as they left their diminishing larder/home.
 There were also elderly men with Jack Russell terriers.